lcochrane24/PSN-ADC-SERIAL/readme.txt

 gerber - Gerber files to make the PCB.
 The board is 2 layers.

-html - My html and image files related to this board
+html - This is a copy of the PSN-ADC-SERIAL files on my web site https://www.seismicnet.com

 schematic - Schematics of the board.